- Posted by Admin

 - Developing digital strategies to promote visibility and engagement of a product.

-- Analyzing online consumer behaviours in relation to the product and market
+- Analyzing online consumer behaviors in relation to the product and market

 - Monitoring and measuring outcomes and data for further optimization